Feb 24, 2021 - Stories

 People who know Maurice Hayes know he’s passionate about science, healthcare, and prevention.
 It’s personal for him.

-For three decades, he’s worked as an MRI technician in Atlanta, and almost every day, he sees people from all walks of life, all ages, all races, who are there for one reason.
+For three decades, he’s worked as an MRI technician in Atlanta, and almost every day, he sees people from all walks of life, all ages, and all ethnicities, who are there for one reason.
 They’re sick.
 And being a compassionate person, he can’t help but wonder:

-“Why is it that we can’t do more to find out how this could have been prevented?”
-Maurice said.
+“Why can’t we do more to find out how this could have been prevented?”
+Maurice asked.

 Of course, lifestyle also plays a role, he said.